 Back by popular demand, we are having optional breakout sessions during lunch on the second day of the meeting.
 These sessions will be moderated by experts in the field, and will include a short informative overview and time for discussion and questions.
 Each session will be limited to 30 participants, and will be filled on a first-come, first-served basis.

-If you wish to attend, please sign up during registration on the registration form when it becomes available.
+If you wish to attend, please sign up during registration on the registration form!

 The breakout sessions this year will be: